11William/JokeApi/README.md

 # Joke API

-This is a simple Joke API built with Node.js and Express.
+This is a very simple Joke API built with Node.js and Express.
 It serves random jokes from a json file.
+You are welcome to contribute with new jokes or even add new catagories of jokes with a new api endpoint.